RAF Newton: Closure

 By December 1994, the station was noted by the Ministry of Defence (MOD) as being considered for alternative defence requirements.

-In June 1995, as part of changes to RAF ground training the MOD announced the relocation of headquarters air cadets from RAF Newton to RAF Cranwell in Lincolnshire and the reduction of Newton to an enclave for the East Midlands Universities Air Squadron (EMUAS) and No. 7 Air Experience Flight.
+In June 1995, as part of changes to RAF ground training the MOD announced the relocation of Headquarters Air Cadets from RAF Newton to RAF Cranwell in Lincolnshire and the reduction of Newton to an enclave for the East Midlands Universities Air Squadron (EMUAS) and No. 7 Air Experience Flight.
 The airfield was also used by the Joint Elementary Flying Training School and by the British Army's 73 Engineer Regiment (Volunteers) for vehicle storage.

 In March 2000 it was announced that RAF Newton would be disposed of.
 The MOD considered that Newton was under-utilised and relatively costly to operate, concluding that disposal would offer substantial cost savings.

 Post-military use

 Today the site is a private industrial estate and the buildings are being converted into offices and storage space.
-The old control tower still stands and is being converted into offices; the grass airfield has reverted to agriculture with some RAF aircraft still there for the eye to see.
+The old control tower still stands and is being converted into offices; the grass airfield has reverted to agriculture.
 Nottinghamshire Police use parts of the site for public order, method of entry and big police dog training.

 Outside the former RAF Station main gate, the old NAAFI building is home to 1936 (Newton) Squadron of the Air Training Corps, which is currently commanded by Flt Lt David Francis RAFAC, thus creating continued RAF presence to the village since its initial formation during the early years of the Second World War.

 The abandoned houses on the base were used to film scenes from the film This is England.
 It has also been used for the television series Robot Wars during the 6th series on the BBC and after it transferred to the commercial UK channel Five.

 The site is located within Nottingham's Green Belt.

 Proposals for building a large number of homes on-site are well developed with at least 550 earmarked for the former base site.

 Radioactive contamination

-The RAF Newton site is, according to the Ministry of Defence, contaminated with Radium that was used to coat the dials of aircraft and other equipment so that they could be seen in the dark.
+The RAF Newton site is, according to the Ministry of Defence, contaminated with radium that was used to coat the dials of aircraft and other equipment so that they could be seen in the dark.
 It was in scrap burned and dumped in the 1940s and 1950s, and remains radioactive for thousands of years.